-In 2017, Schapkow became the inaugural editor for the Lexington Studies in Modern Jewish History Historiography, and Memory.
+In 2017, Schapkow became the inaugural editor for Lexington Studies in Modern Jewish History, Historiography, and Memory.

-Before coming to OU Schapkow was a Research Fellow at the Simon Dubnow Institute for Jewish History and Culture at Leipzig University from 2000-2005.
-In the Fall 2003 he was a visiting assistant professor at the University of Illinois at Urbana-Champaign.
+Before coming to OU Schapkow was a Research Fellow at the Simon Dubnow Institute for Jewish History and Culture at Leipzig University from 2000 to 2005.
+He was a visiting assistant professor at the University of Illinois at Urbana-Champaign, the University of Trier, and the University of Graz.
+Since 2014 he is associated faculty member at the Selma Stern Zentrum für Jüdische Studien, Berlin-Brandenburg.
 Schapkow received his Ph.D. from the Free University Berlin in 2000.